thunder9/node-dde/README.md

 # Multi-byte string support

-To specify a service / topic / item names that contain multi-byte charactors, you can pass a URL-encoded string as an argument of client methods.
-Decoding will be done when an [encoding name](http://msdn.microsoft.com/en-us/library/vstudio/System.Text.Encoding.aspx) is passed to `createClients` and `createClient` functions.
+To specify a service / topic / item names that contain multi-byte charactors, you can pass a URL-encoded string as an argument to client methods.
+Decoding will be done when an [encoding name](http://msdn.microsoft.com/en-us/library/vstudio/System.Text.Encoding.aspx) is passed to `createClient` or `createClients` functions.

 # License